dracaruss/GuardDuty-Automated-Threat-Detection-and-Remediation-Pipeline/README.md

 ##

+> [!WARNING]
-I see the issue.
+> I see the issue.
 This return statement is exiting the entire Lambda function immediately.
 So when *describe_instances* failed on the fake instance ID, the 500 code hits and breaks the lambda execution:
 ```Bash
 pythonreturn {"statusCode": 500, "body": str(e)}
 ```